AGnias47/tsp-research/ReadMe.md

   * `base_q_learning.py` - Base class containing functionality that all Q-learning algorithms will use.
 Requires inheriting classes to use implement a function to update the Q-table, and a function to exploit the knowledge gained from the Q-table during training
   * `q_learning.py` - Solves TSP using Q-learning algorithm
   * `double_q_learning.py` - Solves TSP using double Q-learning algorithm.
 Similar to Q-learning, but manages two Q-matrices that interact with each other throughout training to better balance information and prevent stagnation.
+  * `deep_q_learning.py` - Solves TSP utilizing a feedforward neural network instead of a Q-table.

 ### Other Methods